james-cole2015/space-monkey/README.md

 - Add an output to display EC2 public IPv4 address
 - Added an output string to make copy/paste easier
   - Added the ssh command required to log into newly created infrastructure
+- Added an S3 bucket (private, monitoring enabled)
+- Added repo-name variable in root and all modules